shipujin/liveslak/README.txt

   -C|--cryptpersistfile size|perc
                              Use a LUKS-encrypted 'persistence' file instead
                              of a directory (for use on FAT filesystem).
+                             Format for size/percentage is the same
+                             as for the '-c' parameter.
   -P|--persistfile           Use an unencrypted 'persistence' file instead
                              of a directory (for use on FAT filesystem).
 </code>